What is a circular saw?

 A circular saw, not surprisingly, is a saw with a blade that moves in a circular direction.
 A circular saw can be a great substitute for a miter saw and is able to make straight cuts, angle cuts, and bevel cuts.
-It’s smaller, hand held, and less expensive than.
+It’s smaller, hand-held, and less expensive than a miter saw.
 A circular saw can also make straight or beveled cuts in sheet goods or lumber too wide for a miter saw.

 Safety is very important when you’re using power tools.
 Understanding not only the rules of use, but also the “why” behind them goes a long way to protecting yourself and making smart decisions when you’re DIYing

 A handheld power saw really takes both hands and your full attention to operate, so it’s especially important here to keep everything free of the path of the blade.